-Once one would undoubtedly have described Julia as a ‘willowy blonde’ and Edward as ‘dashing.’
+Once, one would undoubtedly have described Julia as a ‘willowy blonde’ and Edward as ‘dashing.’
 Visiting them now after ten years I was truly shocked.
-Edward’s eyes were lifeless and his hair almost gone, Julia’s figure Auschwitz-like.
+Edward’s eyes were lifeless and his hair was almost gone, Julia’s figure Auschwitz-like.

 After welcoming me and serving me tea, Julia bid me follow.
 “I’ve discovered the most marvellous book, come!”

-Entering the library, she selected an ancient volume, résumé du diets, showing me illustrations of impossibly thin Elizabethan women.
-Juxtaposed were strange recipes – samphire stew, starling fricassee, fox meat in aspic, others stranger still.
+Entering the library, she selected an ancient volume, Résumé du Diets, showing me illustrations of impossibly thin Elizabethan women.
+Juxtaposed were strange recipes – samphire stew, starling fricassee, fox meat in aspic, others odder still.

-I remained with them a fortnight and for ten days she prepared food for Edward and I alone, before withdrawing due to ‘enervation.’
+I remained with them a fortnight and for eight days she prepared food for Edward and me alone, before withdrawing due to ‘enervation.’

 On the day of departure, I went to her chamber.
 It was vacant, just her bonnet and gown on the four-poster.
 I turned to leave, then noticed them twitch.
 Beneath the gown was a translucent skeletal ‘thing’ and inside the bonnet, two eyeballs in a gossamer substance.
 “Julia?
 Julia!”
 The eyeballs blinked back.